NE Omaha

 The food scene immediately around Hanscom Park is stronger than most people realize, and The Center — a collection of small businesses built into and around a parking structure right on the neighborhood's border — adds a quirky, walkable retail component that feels more like something you'd find in a larger city than a midwestern residential neighborhood.

 Most homes fall within Omaha Public Schools (OPS), Nebraska's largest district, with multiple elementary, middle, and high school pathways including magnet and career-focused programs.
-The full breakdown is in my Omaha School District Guide.
+What matters most here is the specific school tied to your address — assignment varies more than most buyers expect across OPS.

 Food & Local Anchors